NatLibFi/Annif/README.md

 Run tests with the command `pytest`.
 To have the test watch for changes in code and run automatically, use pytest-watch by running `ptw`.

+# License

+The code in this repository is licensed under Apache License 2.0, except for the dependencies included under `annif/static/css` and `annif/static/js`, which have their own licenses.
+See the file headers for details.